boniface/corda/docs/source/key-concepts-transactions.rst

      * *It is contractually valid*
      * *It is signed by the required parties*

-*Transactions* are objects that update the ledger by consuming zero or more existing ledger states (the *inputs*) and producing zero or more new ledger states (the *outputs*).
-They represent a single link in the state sequences seen in :doc:`key-concepts-states`.
+Corda uses a *UTXO* (unspent transaction output) model where every state on the ledger is immutable.
+The ledger evolves over time by applying *transactions*, which update the ledger by marking zero or more existing ledger states as historic (the *inputs*) and producing zero or more new ledger states (the *outputs*).
+Transactions represent a single link in the state sequences seen in :doc:`key-concepts-states`.

 Here is an example of an update transaction, with two inputs and two outputs: